Leukemia in Children

 to lessen tiredness.

 Get emotional support for your child.
-Find a counselor or child support group can
+Find a counselor or child support group for

-Make sure your child attends all follow-up appointments.
+Make sure your child goes to all follow-up appointments.

 When should I call my child’s healthcare provider?

 Talk with your child's healthcare provider about problems you should watch for.
 Know

 how to get help after office hours and on weekends and holidays.
 Call right away for

 any of the following:

 Fever of 100.4°F (38°C) or higher, or as advised by your child's provider